-Existing Trees On Site
+Existing Trees on Site

 - 4.3 The significant trees on site are located around the boundaries and include a mature Ash and Cherry.
-Dense shrubs are located in the gardens and Hawthorne, Holly and Beech form hedges to Talbot Road. - 4.4 A schedule of tree condition and category of retention (see section 4.8 below) is attached as appendix 1. - 4.5 Notable arboricultural features and issues on site are as follows: - T1 Cherry, T2 Ash on southern boundary
+Dense shrubs are located in the gardens and Hawthorne, Holly and Beech form hedges to Talbot Road. - 4.4 A schedule of tree condition and category of retention (see section 4.8 below) is attached as appendix 1. - 4.5 Notable arboricultural features and issues on site are as follows: - T1 Cherry, T2 Ash (it suffered damage last winter (2012) with a bough collapsing due to light snow accumulation) on southern boundary.